FIDUCEO/FCDR_MVIRISRF/README.md

 # Release versions

 Release versions are numbered by the year of the release followed by a two-digit number that enumerates the release within the release year.
 For example, version 1801 denotes the first release of the year 2018.
-Release versions have the version tag 'Release'.
+Release versions have the version tag *Release*.

 # Further reading